Nonparametric Multi-shape Modeling with Uncertainty Quantification: Abstract

 \section{Abstract}

-The modeling and uncertainty quantification of closed curves is an important problem in the field of shape analysis, and can have significant ramifications for subsequent statistical tasks.
-Many of these tasks involve collections of closed curves, which often exhibit structural similarities at multiple levels.
+Modeling and uncertainty quantification of closed curves is an important problem in the field of shape analysis, and can have significant ramifications for subsequent statistical tasks.
+Characterization of dependence for closed manifolds is a challenging task.
+Furthermore, many shape analysis tasks involve collections of closed curves, which often exhibit structural similarities at multiple levels.
 Modeling multiple closed curves in a way that efficiently incorporates such between-curve dependence remains a challenging problem.
-In this work, we propose and investigate a multiple-output (a.k.a. multi-output), multi-dimensional Gaussian process modeling framework.
+In this work, we propose and investigate a multiple-output, multi-dimensional Gaussian process modeling framework.
 We illustrate the proposed methodological advances, and demonstrate the utility of meaningful uncertainty quantification, on several curve and shape-related tasks.
-This model-based approach not only addresses the problem of inference on closed curves (and their shapes) with kernel constructions, but also opens doors to nonparametric modeling of multi-level dependence for functional objects in general.
+This model-based approach not only addresses the problem of inference on closed curves (and their shapes) through kernel constructions, but also opens doors to nonparametric modeling of multi-level dependence for functional objects in general.

-{\it Keywords:} Gaussian processes, statistical shape analysis, uncertainty quantification, functional data analysis.
+{\it Keywords:} Gaussian processes, statistical shape analysis, uncertainty quantification, functional data analysis